INSIDE: Insider’s Guide – What to expect when you book one of the Santa Claus Village Hotel Cabins

 Click here for a comprehensive guide on ALL the things to do in Santa Claus Holiday Village.

-You can also visit Santa Park just down the road, or book outside tours such as
+You can also visit the Santa Park Rovaniemi theme park for kids just down the road, or book outside tours such as

-- going on a proper husky sledding adventure,
+- going on a proper long-distance husky sledding adventure

 - or our favourite, meeting Santa on one of the Santa Claus Secret Forest of Joulukka tours.

-Frequently Asked Questions about Santa Claus Holiday Village Hotel
+MORE FAQ about staying at Santa Claus Holiday Village Hotel

 The Santa Claus Village restaurant where you will eat depends on the type of cabin you booked.